CALL01353 659999

 Dive Day 3: Northern tip of South Atoll

 The area is particularly renowned for green and hawksbill turtles.
-There are plenty of schools of reef fish and larger pelagic species including spanish mackerel, blue fin and giant trevally, pickhandle and great barracuda can be seen.
+There are plenty of schools of reef fish and larger pelagic species including Spanish mackerel, blue fin and giant trevally, pickhandle and great barracuda can be seen.
 Whitetip reef sharks, together with black-blotched stingrays and eagle rays occasionally venture into these waters.
 When the manta rays show up here they can hang around for hours majestically playing with divers.

 Dive Day 4: Southern end of South Atoll